magicians-guild/calculator/README.md

 Add to the single `index.html` file in the `part-1-single-file` directory:

 1. Add CSS styling to the numbers so that the numbers are in a row instead of column
-   1. Commit changes to GitHub
+   1. Commit changes in git
+   2.
-   2. Push changes to GitHub
+   3. Push changes to GitHub
 2. Add CSS styling to the numbers such that there's a visible box around them and look like buttons
-   1. Commit changes to GitHub
+   1. Commit changes in git
    2. Push changes to GitHub
 3. Add CSS styling so that hovering over the buttons changes their appearance.
-   1. Commit changes to GitHub
+   1. Commit changes in git
    2. Push changes to GitHub
 4. Add Javascript code so that pressing down on the buttons changes their appearance
-   1. Commit changes to GitHub
+   1. Commit changes in git
    2. Push changes to GitHub

 ### Part 2